INDIAN

 (a) to works first published in any territory outside

-India to which the order relates in like manner as if they were first published within India;
+which the order relates, in like manner as if the authors were citizens of

 (c) in respect of domicile in any territory outside